-Belly Button Piercing & Jewelry Guide
+Belly Button Piercing & Jewelry Guide: Everything You Need to Know

 You may be thinking about getting your belly button pierced but haven’t taken the plunge because you don’t know where to start.
 Here’s all the information you need to know so that you are well-informed and feel confident when you finally pierce your belly button.

-You're Getting Your Navel Pierced.
-Here's what you need to know:
+You're getting your navel pierced, here's what you need to know:

 - Most belly button piercings are done with a curved barbell preferably made of 14k gold, 18k gold, or high-quality titanium.